 Figure 8 examines quarterly patterns of spot prices and ASXEnergy prices.
 For each quarter, Figure 8 presents the relationship between average quarterly prices and average annual prices: on an historical basis this relationship is based on historical Victorian spot prices; on a forecast basis this relationship is based on ASXEnergy base-load swaps prices for Victoria.
 Figure 8 reveals quite a degree of volatility in the relationship between quarterly prices over time: average prices have tended to be highest in Q2 or Q3, but in recent years we have seen the highest prices in Q1.
 This is consistent with ASXEnergy data, which sees the highest prices for Q1 contracts.
-In any case, the minimise any potential issues with scaling historical half-hourly prices to ASXEnergy prices with a different quarterly pattern, we scale historical half-hourly prices to ASXEnergy prices on a quarterly basis, so that the quarterly patterns of prices observed in the ASXEnergy data is also reflected in our forecast half-hourly prices.
+In any case, to minimise any potential issues with scaling historical half-hourly prices to ASXEnergy prices on a quarterly basis, so that the quarterly patterns of prices observed in the ASXEnergy data is also reflected in our forecast half-hourly prices.
 This is discussed in more detail in Section 3.3.

 Figure 9 examines peak/off-peak patterns of spot prices and ASXEnergy prices.
-For each peak/off-peak period, Figure 9 presents the relationship between average peak/off-peak prices and average annual prices: on an historical basis this relationship is based on historical Victorian spot prices; on a forecast basis this relationship is based on ASXEnergy base-load swaps prices for Victoria.
+For each peak/offpeak period, Figure 9 presents the relationship between average peak/off-peak prices and average annual prices: on an historical basis this relationship is based on historical Victorian spot prices; on a forecast basis this relationship is based on ASXEnergy base-load swaps prices for Victoria.
 Figure 9 reveals that historically peak prices have tended to be higher than average and off-peak prices have tended to be lower than average (as would be expected) and that this pattern is also reflected in the ASXEnergy data.